mehdhi/res.lk/index.md

 ---
-title: Royal English School - Home
+title: Home
 banner_image: "/files/2020/04/10/51779316_2204477232920696_2003320098592391168_n.jpg"
 layout: landing-page
 heading: Royal English School
 partners: []
 services: []
+sub_heading: Royal English School is the leading private english medium school in Matale
-sub_heading: Royal English School, Matale was founded in 1997 with the vision of creating an ideal society of English educated men and women, not only of high intellectual and academic attainments but more importantly virtuous individuals with character and correct sense of values.
+textline: Royal English School, Matale was founded in 1997 with the vision of creating an ideal society of English educated men and women, not only of high intellectual and academic attainments but more importantly virtuous individuals with character and correct sense of values.
-textline: |-
-  Royal English School

-  Leading private english medium school in Matale
 hero_button:
   text: Learn more
   href: "/about"